 Larger seeds I space apart about an inch and press into the soil a little deeper, I don’t necessarily bury them, just press them in firmly.

 Chick grit is said to discourage damping off, a fungus attack on your baby plants that can and will kill them off en masse.
 Chick grit is crushed granite and works great for me.
+The sand has the same effect and also discourages fungus gnats.
+The sand or grit also retards evaporation which keeps the soil moist.

 Very gently moisten the chick grit by either spraying it with warm water or super carefully watering from the top.
 I have a cheap little spray bottle from Wal-Mart from the dollar bin.
 The well moistened medium beneath should already be wet enough for the grit to get wet with the tiniest help.